Ivan-Gyoshev/task-management-rest-project/README.md

 # task-management-rest-project
 A project for Web-server languages discipline in "Paisii Hilendarski" University of Plovdiv

-The API is documented via swagger.
+The API is documented via swagger at https://localhost:yourport/index.html.
 If you are more comfortable you can use the documentation below:

 ## Users API Documentation